TypeStrong/typedoc/website/_guides/usage.md

 }
 ```

-### Node module
+## Node module
-If you would like dynamic configuration or would like to run typedoc without using the CLI, import the node module.
+If you would like dynamic configuration or would like to run typedoc without using the CLI, import
+the node module and build the documentation yourself.
 ```javascript
 const TypeDoc = require('typedoc');